-Representing Ordinary Sh ares e initial public offering of Senting the right to receive Tremor International Ltd. in the ordinary shares. ue United States.
-We are off We intend to apply to have es ("ADSs") with under the symbo of our ordinary shares on A market of the London Stock I IM was £ per ordinary Exchange, under the symbol shares (equivalent to \$ the last reported exchange rate of with certain reduced public ompany" and a "foreign priva company reporting requireme Per ADS Total Public offering price \$ \$ Underwriting discounts a \$ \$ Proceeds to us (before ex penses) \$ \$ regarding We have g discounts and co underwriter compensation. granted the underwriters an ommissions, within 30 days from the date of this prospect additional ADSs from m us at the public offering price, less underwriting Investing in our ADSs.
-ADSs involves risks.
-See ", Risk Factors" beginning on po age 18 to read about factors you should consid ler before purcl nasing any of ou ommission nor any state se or complete.
-Any representa pproved of the ese securities o The under writers expect to deliver the ADSs to purchasers on or ab out , 2021.
-RBC Capital M arkets Stifel
+INTERNATIONAL Ltd.

+Representing

+Ordinary Shares

+This is the initial public offering of Tremor International Ltd. in the United States.
+We are offering American Depositary Shares ("ADSs") with each ADS representing the right to receive ordinary shares.
+We intend to apply to have our ADSs listed on under the symbol "TRMR."

+Our ordinary shares trade on AIM, a market of the London Stock Exchange, under the symbol "TRMR."
+On per ordinary shares (equivalent to \$ per ADS based on an assumed exchange rate of £1.00 to \$1., 2021, the last reported per ordinary shares (equivalent to \$ per ADS based on an assumed exchange rate of £1.00 to \$1.

+We are both an "emerging growth company" and a "foreign private issuer" as defined under the U.S. federal securities laws and, as such, may elect to comply with certain reduced public company reporting requirements.
+See "Summary-Implications of Being an Emerging Growth Company and a Foreign Private Issuer."

+Per ADS Total

+Public offering price \$ \$

+Underwriting discounts and commissions(1) \$ \$

+Proceeds to us (before expenses) \$ \$

+(1) We have agreed to reimburse the underwriters for certain expenses in connection with this offering.
+See "Underwriting" for additional information regarding underwriter compensation.

+We have granted the underwriters an option to purchase up to discounts and commissions, within 30 days from the date of this prospectus.

+additional ADSs from us at the public offering price, less underwriting

+Investing in our ADSs involves risks.
+See "Risk Factors" beginning on page 18 to read about factors you should consider before purchasing any of our ADSs.

+Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or determined if this prospectus is truthful or complete.
+Any representation to the contrary is a criminal offense.

+The underwriters expect to deliver the ADSs to purchasers on or about , 2021.

+RBC Capital Markets

+Stifel

-Prospectus dated
+Prospectus dated , 2021